0xProject/ZEIPs/ISSUE_TEMPLATE.md

-This is the suggested template for 0x related issues.

 ## Summary ( 2-5 Sentences )
 "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the issue.